-In recent years, MapReduce [1] has become the leading paradigm for parallel big data processing.
+MapReduce [1] has become the leading paradigm in recent years for parallel big data processing.
 Its open source implementation Apache Hadoop [2] has also emerged as a popular platform for daily data processing and information analysis.
 With the rise of cloud computing, MapReduce is no longer just for internal data process in big companies.
 It is now convenient for a regular user to launch a MapReduce cluster on the cloud, e.g., AWS MapReduce, for data-intensive applications.
 When more and more applications are adopting the MapReduce framework, how to improve the performance of a MapReduce cluster becomes a focus of research and development.
 Both academia and industry have put tremendous efforts on job scheduling, resource management, and Hadoop applications [3]-[11].
 As a complex system, Hadoop is configured with a large set of system parameters.
 While it provides the flexibility to customize the cluster for different applications, it is challenging for users to understand and set the optimal values for those parameters.
-In this paper, we aim to develop algorithms for adjusting a basic system parameter to improve the performance of makespan of a batch of jobs.
+In this paper, we aim to develop algorithms for adjusting a basic system parameter with the goal to improve the performance (i.e., reduce the makespan) of a batch of MapReduce jobs.